catalyst-cooperative/pudl/README.rst

 Hundreds of gigabytes of valuable data are published by US government agencies, but it's often difficult to work with.
-PUDL takes the original spreadsheets, CSV files, and databases and turns them into an unified resource.
+PUDL takes the original spreadsheets, CSV files, and databases and turns them into a unified resource.
 This allows users to spend more time on novel analysis and less time on data preparation.

 The project is focused on serving researchers, activists, journalists, policy makers,